angelique31/react-modal/readme.md

 Our modal component leverages ReactDOM.createPortal to render the modal content.
 This React feature enables rendering children into a DOM node that exists outside the parent component's DOM hierarchy.
 This is particularly useful for modal windows, which are typically rendered at the application's root rather than as a direct child of the triggering component.
 Thanks to ReactDOM.createPortal, our modal can appear above the rest of the application while maintaining the same properties and behaviors as any other React component.

-For more information, click here : [creatPortal] https://react.dev/reference/react-dom/createPortal
+For more information, click here : https://react.dev/reference/react-dom/createPortal

 ## How to install the Modal